 All students should explore green alternatives in their commute to the School.
 The Bloustein School has bike racks available for student use located by the front and back entrances of the building, as well as in the covered deck below.
 Please provide your own bicycle locks.

 Graduate students are permitted to purchase business cards at their own expense.
 Students interested in purchasing cards must go through the contracted University vendor by emailing Dupli Online.
 Students should specify that they would like the Rutgers University student business card with the Rutgers/Edward J. Bloustein School logo, and send their information (name, degree, address, phone number, email) as it will appear on the card.
 Dupli will set up the card and email the student a PDF proof for approval.
 The minimum quantity is 250 cards and the price is under $20, which includes shipping.
 Once the order is placed, Dupli will provide instructions for payment..

 | Campus Buses

 The Bloustein School is located in the Civic Square Building on the College Avenue Campus.
 The EE bus route services our building.
 Bus routes and schedules can be found on-line.

 | Career Development

 There is support to graduate, matriculating degree students with respect to career development.
 Resume, cover letter, job and internship search support services are available.
 Several career sessions are held throughout the year to provide guidance, as well as individualized student support.
-Visit the Career Development page for more information or contact our Career Management Specialist, Hillary Bardwell via email or at (848) 932-2987.
-Her office is on the 5th floor in room 567 down the hall from the 5th floor computer lab.
+Please see http://policy.rutgers.edu/students/careers.php.
+For more information or feel free to contact our Assistant Director for Career Services and Alumni Relations, Hillary Bardwell (firstname.lastname@example.org or at (848) 932-2987 – her office is on the 5th floor in room 567 down the hall from the 5th floor computer lab).